 - Soneva Jani’s guests can gaze into the night sky at the twinkling jewel-like stars at the first overwater observatory in the Maldives.
 This popular experience has awed and amazed guests of all ages at Soneva Jani’s sister resorts, Soneva Fushi and Soneva Kiri, and the resort designers have made the observatory at Soneva Jani even better.
 A sophisticated telescope rises up through the floor of the observatory deck, offering enchanted views of the starry sky.
 The deck is surrounded by four dining tables, at which you can dine if you wish.
 The tables are equipped with screens linked to the view from the telescope, allowing you to dine with the stars.

 - The resort features the largest overwater structure in the Maldives, the so-called ‘Gathering’, which appears like something out of a fairytale.
-At three storeys tall and located halfway the jetty, the Gathering is the heart of the resort.
-It houses the various dining outlets (more on that below), as well as the spa, a gym, library, a boutique shop, the chocolate & ice cream parlour, wine cellar and kids club.
+At three storeys tall and located halfway the main jetty, the Gathering is the heart of the resort.
+It houses the various dining outlets (more on that below), as well as a gym, library, boutique shop, chocolate & ice cream parlor, wine cellar and kids club.
 The Gathering features a soaring open-sided atrium, with a maze of stairs and walkways connecting all the floors, facilities, inside and outside.
 There are 104,000 pieces of Red River Gum Shingles from Laos on the Gathering’s roof.
 Also, there’s a large slide that delivers guests directly from the Gathering’s second floor to the ocean.
 A Soleni Dive Centre and Marine Biology Champa are located next to The Gathering.
-From what I heard, the spa may eventually move to another overwater location and a much larger, stand alone kids club is planned as well.

 - Soneva has gained a worldwide reputation for its wine collection and Sommeliers, and at Soneva Jani, the wine is housed in a six-meter (20 feet) high glass tower and the list contains around 50% organic and biodynamic wine.

-- The resort has its own chocolate & ice cream parlour, which is open from noon till late night and complimentary to all guest.
-You can choose of over 30 constantly changing flavours of homemade ice creams and sorbets at the ice cream room.
+- The resort has its own chocolate & ice cream parlor, which is open from noon till late night and complimentary to all guest.
+You can choose from over 30 constantly changing flavors of homemade ice creams and sorbets at the ice cream room.
 You can also indulge in every child’s dream of never-ending chocolate by sampling cardamom chocolate truffles, passionfruit pralines, and a continually changing profusion of confections.